Local Operator Entanglement in Spin Chains: BOMI and TOMI in a spin chain

 where $\hat{L}$ is an even integer.
 The parameter $\alpha$ depends on the parameters $h_x$ and $h_z$.
 If we apply (\ref{eq:page_ee}) to (\ref{eq:BOMI}), we get the late time value:

 Since $I_{A,B}$ has to be non-negative, $\alpha$ must also be a non-negative number.

 We plot the late-time value of $S_{A,B}$ for the full and partial overlap configurations in Figure \ref{fig:page}, where $s=0$ corresponds to the full overlap configuration.
-The behavior of $S_{A,B}$ in Figure \ref{fig:page} is consistent with (\ref{eq:page_mi}) with $\hat{L}=2l+s$.
+The OEEs for $A$ and $B$ is given by $l_A=l$ and $l_B=l+s$, respectively.
+Then, the behavior of $I_{A,B}$ following the plot of Figure \ref{fig:page} is consistent with (\ref{eq:page_mi}) with $\hat{L}=2l+s$.

 For the full overlap configuration, $\hat{L}=2l$.
 Thus, when $L$ is odd, we are not able to take $2l$ to be $L$.
 For the disjoint configuration, the size of $A \cup B$ is less than or equal to $L$ since $A$ and $B$ are not overlapping.
 Therefore, $I_{A,B}$ should vanish at late time according to (\ref{eq:page_ee}).
-However, in the numerical computation, that of $I_{A,B}$ does not vanish, but is a small value, $\beta$.
+However, in the numerical computation, $I_{A,B}$ does not vanish, but is a small value, $\beta$.
 Thus, $\beta$ is not described by the Page curve.

-Let us compute, assuming the Page curve, the late time value of $I_{A,B,\bar{B}}$ for the full overlap configuration as the simple case.
-The late-time value of $I_{A,B,\bar{B}}$ in (a) of Figure \ref{fig:configs} is